pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_configuration.md

 ### Save user ID

-SDK saves userId in browser localStorage by default; you may implement custom caching.

-Consider the following when implementing a userId reuse strategy:
-1. $1
-2. $1
-3. $1
+If provided at initialization in a browser, the SDK saves it to localStorage.
+You may implement your own caching strategy.

 ### Get user ID

-Get the current userId (no arguments).
+Get the current userId.
+No arguments.

 ```
 `1pubnub.getUserId();